Two former Rolls-Royce sites encounter complex contamination issues

 These two sites demonstrate how complex industrial legacies can interact with drainage and geology that can enable contaminant transmission.

 It is important to get detailed assessment at the earliest possible indication of potential risks.
-A| Commercial Environmental Risk Report from Future Climate Info will provide clear, forensic insight on the site history and its proximity to potentially contaminated land.
+A Commercial Environmental Risk Report from Future Climate Info will provide clear, forensic insight on the site history and its proximity to potentially contaminated land.

 Follow-on solutions for complex cases including insurance and remediation solutions can also be tailored based on the site’s unique situation.

 Chris Taylor is Commercial Director at Future Climate Info.
-He is also a Specialist in Land Condition (SiLC) able to advise commercial property lawyers on a wide range of re-development schemes on brownfield land.
+He is also a Specialist in Land Condition (SiLC) and is able to advise commercial property lawyers on a wide range of re-development schemes on brownfield land.
 For more information, visit www.futureclimateinfo.com, call 01732 755 180 email [email protected]